FREE Delivery over £100

 Tracesure Sheep Boluses (used to be Allsure Sheep and Lamb Boluses)

-Tracesure Sheep Boluses is a supplementary bolus that supplies sheep and lambs with cobalt selenium and iodine.
+Tracesure Sheep Boluses is a certified organic supplementary bolus that supplies sheep and lambs with cobalt selenium and iodine.
 The boluses are designed to use a slow release leeching system that will slowly release the minerals over a six month period.

 Tracesure Sheep Boluses